 Carly Thomsen is an Assistant Professor of Gender, Sexuality, & Feminist Studies at Middlebury College.
 She completed her Ph.D. in Feminist Studies at the University of California, Santa Barbara and a Postdoctoral Fellowship at Rice University.
 Her dissertation won the American Political Science Association’s Kenneth Sherrill Dissertation Award for work on sexuality and politics as well as the Lancaster Dissertation Award for the Social Sciences, an honor that recognizes the potential for social impact.
-Thomsen’s work on reproductive justice, LGBTQ activism, queer rurality, intersectionality, and feminist pedagogy is published or forthcoming in: Signs: A Journal of Women in Culture and Society; Hypatia: A Journal of Feminist Philosophy; Feminist Studies; Feminist Formations; Journal of Lesbian Studies, Atlantis: Critical Studies in Gender, Culture, and Social Justice; Queering the Countryside: New Frontiers in Rural Queer Studies; The Legacies of Matthew Shepard: Twenty Years Later; and The Oxford Handbook of Feminist Theory.
+Thomsen’s work on reproductive justice, LGBTQ activism, queer rurality, intersectionality, and feminist pedagogy is published in: Signs: A Journal of Women in Culture and Society; Hypatia: A Journal of Feminist Philosophy; Feminist Studies; Feminist Formations; Journal of Lesbian Studies; Atlantis: Critical Studies in Gender, Culture, and Social Justice; Queering the Countryside: New Frontiers in Rural Queer Studies; The Legacies of Matthew Shepard: Twenty Years Later; and The Oxford Handbook of Feminist Theory.

 Sinead graduated from Middlebury in 2014 with a B.A. in Film and Media Culture.
 Since graduating, she has worked as a post production assistant to Director Todd Haynes on Carol (2015) and at WGBH Educational Foundation as a production assistant on Lifestyles and National Programming for PBS.